 Recency

-The competencies acquired during one’s academic tenure retain their relevance, particularly for individuals who have been distanced from formal education for a period of fewer than five years.
+The competencies gained during academic tenure remain relevant, especially for individuals who have been away from formal education for fewer than five years.
 This duration typically allows for the retention of the capacity to comprehend abstract and quantitative concepts.
-Hence, if the hiatus from academia spans less than five years, it should not impede the capacity to engage with educational material.
-The choice of educational entry point is more contingent upon one’s academic background rather than the duration of absence from formal learning environments.

 Professional experience